 |Virgin Australia Velocity Frequent Flyer||3:1|

-Others Uses For Bonvoy Points
+Other Uses For Bonvoy Points

 As far as how to use your points, for years I hoarded Starwood and then Marriott points I earned with this card.
 I always felt there would be some exotic destination I would want to travel to and I would transfer points to an airline for the fancy seats.
-With limited vacation time, I’ve realized I have enough points and it was time to start spending my points.
+With limited vacation time, I realized I had enough points and it was time to start spending my points.
 Luckily, I’ve found that using points for hotel stays can be a great value.
 I wish we could stay somewhere for 5 nights more often so I could take advantage of the fifth night free on reward stays as I did at the Sheraton New York and the St. Pancras Renaissance Hotel London.

 One of the most common uses of this perk was to stay for five nights at the Swan or Dolphin hotels at Walt Disney World with points for the price of four nights.
-Marriott has caught on the value people gave these rooms and have placed them into category 6, costing 40,000 to 60,000 points a night (previously they only cost the equivalent of 30,000 points).

 This post first appeared on Your Mileage May Vary